mongodb/atlas-sdk-go/docs/doc_4_authentication.md

 }
 ```

-This method of initialization provides **No Ability to Revoke API**: once a token is issued, it cannot be invalidated until it expires.
+> NOTE: This method of initialization provides **No Ability to Revoke API**: once a token is issued, it cannot be invalidated until it expires.

 ### Specifying a Token Cache

 In this example, we will demonstrate how to use the OAuth Client Credentials flow with a custom token cache.
 The cache allows you to store OAuth tokens for reuse across application restarts, improving efficiency by reducing the number of token requests to the authorization server.

-**Note:** A token cache is recommended for clients that run for a very short time.
-Requesting multiple tokens can be subject to OAuth token limits and rate limiting.
+**Note:** Cache prevents from requesting multiple tokens which are subject to OAuth Token Limits and Rate Limiting.

 ```go
 package main